How to Grow and Care for Indian Cress

 In Gardens

-Indian Cress makes an excellent companion plant, deterring pests from more vulnerable plants.
-Use it as a border plant, ground cover, or in hanging baskets to add color and attract pollinators.
+Indian Cress serves as an excellent companion plant, deterring pests from more vulnerable plants.
+It can be used as a border plant, ground cover, or in hanging baskets to add color and attract pollinators.

 Indoor Decoration